 We used 2 different models to test the efficiency.
 The first one was Lasso, or L1 regularized Regression.
 Since Lasso tends to set the “unnecessary” attributes to 0 we can use it as features selection.
 We can see the Lasso selection on the two tables for HRmax and VO2max.
 The second model was a Random Forests model with 250 trees and max depth of each tree was equal to 10.

 * All the test were made without any feature selection algorithms and are done on all the attributes.

+RESULTS

 HRmax